Bell's palsy: Prognosis

-Most people with Bell's palsy start to regain normal facial function within 3 weeks—even those who do not receive treatment.
-In a 1982 study, when no treatment was available, of 1,011 patients, 85% showed first signs of recovery within 3 weeks after onset.
+Most people with Bell's palsy start to regain normal facial function within three weeks—even those who do not receive treatment.
+In a 1982 study, when no treatment was available, of 1,011 patients, 85% showed first signs of recovery within three weeks after onset.
 For the other 15%, recovery occurred 3–6 months later.

 After a follow-up of at least one year or until restoration, complete recovery had occurred in more than two-thirds (71%) of all patients.
 Recovery was judged moderate in 12% and poor in only 4% of patients.
-Another study found that incomplete palsies disappear entirely, nearly always in the course of one month.
+Another study found that incomplete palsies disappear entirely, nearly always in one month.
 The patients who regain movement within the first two weeks nearly always remit entirely.
 When remission does not occur until the third week or later, a significantly greater part of the patients develop sequelae.
 A third study found a better prognosis for young patients, aged below 10 years old, while the patients over 61 years old presented a worse prognosis.

-Major possible complications of the condition are chronic loss of taste (ageusia), chronic facial spasm, facial pain and corneal infections.
+Major possible complications of the condition are chronic loss of taste (ageusia), chronic facial spasm, facial pain, and corneal infections.
 Another complication can occur in case of incomplete or erroneous regeneration of the damaged facial nerve.
 The nerve can be thought of as a bundle of smaller individual nerve connections that branch out to their proper destinations.
 During regrowth, nerves are generally able to track the original path to the right destination—but some nerves may sidetrack leading to a condition known as synkinesis.
-For instance, regrowth of nerves controlling muscles attached to the eye may sidetrack and also regrow connections reaching the muscles of the mouth.
-In this way, movement of one also affects the other.
+For instance, the regrowth of nerves controlling muscles attached to the eye may sidetrack and also regrow connections reaching the muscles of the mouth.
+In this way, the movement of one also affects the other.
 For example, when the person closes the eye, the corner of the mouth lifts involuntarily.

-Around 9% of people have some sort of ongoing problems after Bell's palsy, typically the synkinesis already discussed, or spasm, contracture, tinnitus or hearing loss during facial movement or crocodile-tear syndrome.
+Around 9% of people have some sort of ongoing problems after Bell's palsy, typically the synkinesis already discussed, or spasm, contracture, tinnitus, or hearing loss during facial movement or crocodile-tear syndrome.
 This is also called gustatolacrimal reflex or Bogorad's syndrome and results in shedding tears while eating.
 This is thought to be due to faulty regeneration of the facial nerve, a branch of which controls the lacrimal and salivary glands.
 Gustatorial sweating can also occur.